cloe-lang/doc/overview/concept.md

 Now it's time to make the previous model stateless so that we can apply functional programming for it.
-The problem is that the program part is not a pure function because it is stateful.
+The problem is that the program part is not a pure function because having a state.
-It works well to remove states out from the program and make a loop which feeds back them to the program itself.
+It works well to remove the state out from the program and make a loop which feeds back the state to the program itself.

 ```
  input